wasanthag/gitops-terraform-jenkins/README.md

 This repository will demonstrate an example GitOps workflow with Terraform and Jenkins.

-The configuration in this repository was run using `Terraform v0.11.13`.
+The configuration in this repository was updated and now supports `Terraform v0.12.19`.

 Video can be found here: